Flying drones at night

 Wear sunglasses (yes, at night!) - This precaution increases the rate of dark adaptation at night and improves night visual sensitivity, a must for night flight.

-(talking about prescribed ones), exhaustion, alcohol (this one is a given), stress and a poor diet.
+Prescription or otherwise, exhaustion, alcohol (this one is a given), stress and a poor diet.

 Use Red light:

 When necessary to illuminate a bit of your takeoff and landing areas, it is best to use red lights to conserve our night vision.